WE ARE PROUD TO BE OPEN FOR NHS AND KEY WORKERS!

 Our staff are trained in delivering this programme, and have the support of our Early Years Teachers, Sam Graveling and Keighley Gardner.
 Sam is also a Montessori Qualified Teacher, and trains the staff in using these materials to support their learning.
+Hayley Jacques, the Manager at our Leicester Forest East nursery is also a qualified Montessori Teacher, and we have several more staff taking their Montessori qualification.
 Montessori has a very strong emphasis on learning sounds and letters through phonics, which is mirrored in the Letters and Sounds guide.
-We use a series of activities and resources which can also be used at home, and we are more than happy to share website addresses, and ideas for use at home either personally or via our
+We use a series of activities and resources which can also be used at home, and we are more than happy to share website addresses, and ideas for use at home either personally or via our Facebook page.

 It is vitally important that your child has a good grasp of the foundation levels of this process in order to develop securely at the higher levels.
 Consequently our focus is on ensuring that your child does not “fast-track” through these essential aspects, missing out important stages, and that your child receives the esteem building recognition of these attainments.
 However, this does not mean that we will hold back a child who shows a particular interest and skill in this, or any other area.